gosquadron/squadron/docs/gettingstarted.rst

+.. _getstarted:

 Getting Started
 ===============

 Squadron configures your software service.
 It install packages, writes out configuration templates, and tests them.
 This getting started guide tells you how to do all that.
+If you'd like to know more about what Squadron can do, see the :ref:`overview` of Squadron.

 If you want to follow along with this guide, we've made a git repo for you so you don't have to type out all these commands::